|whole wheat buttermilk biscuits|

 Easy Biscuit Recipe Procedure

-- Mix whole wheat flour, oatmeal, and baking soda.
+- Mix whole wheat flour, oatmeal, baking soda, and baking powder.

 - Mix buttermilk with salt and gur or sugar.
 Keep aside.